esrille/ibus-hiragana/docs_md/en/settings.md

 ## Option Tab {: #option}

-You can customize the input assistance feature.
+In the **Option** tab, you can customize the input assistance features.

 ![「Hiragana IME Setup」Window](ibus-setup-hiragana_3.png)

 ### Use half-width digits for Arabic numerals {: #half-width-digits}

-When enabled, the Hiragana IME enters Arabic numerals using half-width letters, even in Hiragana mode.
+When enabled, Hiragana IME enters Arabic numerals using half-width letters, even in Hiragana mode.

 Setting | Example
 --|--